Shock and awe: Campaign

-Conflicting postwar assessments
+Conflicting post-war assessments

-To what extent the United States fought a campaign of shock and awe is unclear as postwar assessments are contradictory.
-Within two weeks of the USUS victory declaration, on April 27, The Washington Post published an interview with Iraqi military personnel detailing demoralization and lack of command.
+To what extent the United States fought a campaign of shock and awe is unclear as post-war assessments are contradictory.
+Within two weeks of the United States' victory declaration, on April 27, The Washington Post published an interview with Iraqi military personnel detailing demoralization and lack of command.
 According to the soldiers, Coalition bombing was surprisingly widespread and had a severely demoralizing effect.
 When United States tanks passed through the Iraqi military's Republican Guard and Special Republican Guard units outside Baghdad to Saddam's presidential palaces, it caused a shock to troops inside Baghdad.
 Iraqi soldiers said there was no organization intact by the time the United States entered Baghdad and that resistance crumbled under the presumption that "it wasn't a war, it was suicide."

 In contrast, in an October 2003 presentation to the United States House Committee on Armed Services, staff of the United States Army War College did not attribute their performance to rapid dominance.
 Rather, they cited technological superiority and "Iraqi ineptitude".
 The speed of the coalition's actions ("rapidity"), they said, did not affect Iraqi morale.
 Further, they said that Iraqi armed forces ceased resistance only after direct force-on-force combat within cities.

-According to National Geographic researcher Bijal Trivedi, "Even after several days of bombing the Iraqis showed remarkable resilience.
+According to National Geographic researcher Bijal P. Trivedi, "Even after several days of bombing the Iraqis showed remarkable resilience.
 Many continued with their daily lives, working and shopping, as bombs continued to fall around them.
 According to some analysts, the military's attack was perhaps too precise.
 It did not trigger shock and awe in the Iraqis and, in the end, the city was only captured after close combat on the outskirts of Baghdad."